advanced-computer-lab/Scrum-Masters-/README.md

 `nodemon app`

-Open another terminal in the following directory and write:
+Added to the previous command, open another terminal in the following directory and write:

 **`Scrum-masters-/frontend`**